UMD-CS-STICs/389k-spring2020/lectures/week_09-databases/README.md

 # Week 9: Databases

-A prerequisite for this lecture is that you have done everything in the [pre_class.md](https://github.com/CMSC389K/spring17/blob/master/lectures/week_9/pre_class.md) file.
+Please use our [video lecture](https://www.dropbox.com/s/1pmdjz5wgg4febo/Databases%20Lecture.mp4?dl=0) for this week to follow along with the following tutorial.

 ### What is a database?